blog-detone

 A garbage disposal works hard every day, grinding food scraps and sending them down the drain.
 Even though the unit is designed to break down waste, small particles can remain inside the grinding chamber or cling to the walls of the disposal.
 Over time, those leftover bits of food begin to decompose and release unpleasant smells.
 Soft foods, grease, coffee grounds, and fibrous vegetables are especially likely to leave residue behind.
 Running water alone does not always remove every particle, which allows bacteria to grow and produce odor.
 Regular cleaning and proper use of the disposal help reduce buildup, but strong smells can still develop if residue accumulates for too long.
 In situations like this, assistance from a professional plumber can help determine whether the issue is simple buildup or a deeper mechanical problem inside the unit.

 The rubber splash guard at the top of the garbage disposal is another common source of odor.
 This flexible barrier helps prevent food and water from splashing upward during operation, yet its folds and ridges easily trap food particles.
 Residue stuck beneath the rubber flaps may begin to rot, producing a sour or musty smell that rises from the sink.
 The odor often becomes noticeable each time the water runs or the disposal operates.
 Cleaning this component thoroughly can remove trapped debris, but buildup sometimes becomes difficult to reach without removing the guard.
 Persistent odors may indicate that bacteria has developed deep within the folds.
-A professional plumbing service can safely clean or replace the splash guard and ensure the disposal remains sanitary and functional.
+A trusted plumbing service can safely clean or replace the splash guard and ensure the disposal remains sanitary and functional.

 The smell coming from the sink does not always originate directly inside the disposal.
 The connected drain line can also accumulate food waste, grease, and soap residue.
 These substances form a sticky layer along the pipe walls, providing the perfect environment for bacteria growth.
 As waste begins to decompose, gases travel back up through the disposal and into the sink area.
 This situation can create the impression that the disposal itself is the only issue.
 Persistent odors combined with slow drainage often point to buildup deeper within the pipes.